narrowspark/automatic/doc/CONFIGURATORS.md

 }
 ```

-You can create your own script executor, create a new class inside your Package Repository in a `Automatic` folder and extend `Narrowspark\Automatic\Common\ScriptExtender\AbstractScriptExtender` the example below shows you how it should look:
+You can create your own script executor, create a new executor class in your `Automatic` folder, inside your Package.
+The class needs to extend `Narrowspark\Automatic\Common\ScriptExtender\AbstractScriptExtender`.
+You have a example below:

 ```php
 <?php